resolve109/study-aws-sa/aws-study-guide.md

   - Reduces the need for numerous VPC peering connections
   - Ideal for large multi-VPC or multi-account architectures
   - Simplifies routing and management at scale
+  - Confirmed as an effective solution for centralizing network management.

 ### AWS Direct Connect
 - **Redundancy Best Practices**:
   - For mission-critical workloads, use multiple connections at separate locations/devices
   - Ensure path and device redundancy from each data center (to mitigate single points of failure)
+  - Validated the importance of multiple connections for high availability.

 ### AWS Global Accelerator
 - **Key Features**: